studio-ousia/luke/README.md

 [The example code](examples) is updated.
 Now it is based on [allennlp](https://github.com/allenai/allennlp) and [transformers](https://github.com/huggingface/transformers).
-You can reproduce the experiments in [the mLUKE paper](https://arxiv.org/abs/2110.08151) with this implementation.
+You can reproduce the experiments in the [LUKE](https://arxiv.org/abs/2010.01057) and [mLUKE](https://arxiv.org/abs/2110.08151) papers with this implementation.
 For the details, please see `README.md` under each example directory.
-The code used in [the original LUKE paper](https://arxiv.org/abs/2010.01057) is now available in [`examples/legacy`](examples/legacy).
+The older code used in [the LUKE paper](https://arxiv.org/abs/2010.01057) has been moved to [`examples/legacy`](examples/legacy).

+**April xx, 2022: The detailed instructions for pretraining LUKE models are available**

+For those interested in pretraining LUKE models, we explain how to prepare datasets and run the pretraining code on [`pretraining.md`](pretraining.md).

 **November 24, 2021: Entity disambiguation example is available**